 Whilst for a bigger company one particular role (e.g. cheque signatories) may be appropriate for an employee, for a smaller company (especially one with a disqualified director) the distinction may not be so clear.

-For directors facing disqualification, especially those with successor companies, it is important to seek leave to continue acting as otherwise, even if they resign it is often the case that they hold the contacts and profile necessary for the new business to continue trading.
+For directors facing disqualification, especially those with successor companies, it is important to seek leave or court permission to continue acting as a director as otherwise, even if they resign it is often the case that they hold the contacts and profile necessary for the new business to continue trading.

 In such circumstances it is often very difficult to separate the director from the business and accordingly, without an order granting them leave, from experience we often see that same director making decisions, agreeing key contracts or otherwise engaging clients/prospective customers and thus acting as a director.